 Cult Places and Archeological Sites

-Altar Knotto or Alte Knotto (old rock) above Botzo.
+or Alte Knotto (old rock) above Rotzo.
 It's an big, unusual rock formation which looks like hanging out of equilibrium on the edge above Valdastico.
-Supposedly it is connected with Celtic rituals.
+Supposedly it is connected with Celtic rituals (even sacrifying people).
 Nearby are also two other interesting places: Altaburg and Alta Kugela.
 Speculations also connect Altar Knotto with two other similar places on the plateau: Hanepos and Spitzknotto, thus forming a "magical" triange.
 The rock is reached in 1 h 45 min from Rotzo, first by a mountain road, then by a good path.

-Graffiti in Val d'Assa.
-In the creek bed below Roana there is a prehistoric place with many carvings in vertical limestone walls.
+.
+In the creek bed below Roana there is a prehistoric place called Tunkelbald, with many carvings in vertical limestone walls.

 Natural and Other Cultural Heritage

 in Val Vrenzela is an amazing path uphills, which was used centuries ago for trading (the shortest ascent from Valsugana - Brenta valley to Asiago plateau).
 It consists of 4444 stone steps which make an altitude difference of 750 m.
 That is supposedly the longest such stairway on the Earth.
 Below the trail starts near Valstagna, above it ends near Sasso di Asiago.

 Castelloni di San Marco

 , a rock labirynth with many karst phaenomena.
 Nearby is also the misterious Hanepos stone.
 A 3 hours marked path brings us to the area on the edge above Valsugana from Malga Fosetta, north of Gallio.